monique3roberts/Monique3roberts/README.md

 - 🎓 MBA, Data Analytics, May 2026, St. Thomas University.
 B.S.
 Biology, Florida Memorial University
 - 💼 7+ years delivering portfolio performance monitoring, KPI dashboards, and financial reconciliation for cross-functional teams
-- 💰 Focused on **financial services**, including risk analysis, portfolio and budget tracking, and compliance-ready reporting
+- 🧑‍🏫 7 years of teaching and instructional experience, translating complex material into clear insight for a wide range of audiences, a skill that carries directly into product and user-focused analytics
-- 🛡️ Studying to become a **Cybersecurity Analyst** and bringing a governance and risk lens to data work
+- 💰 Focused on data and product analytics roles in financial services and education
 - ✅ **Certified Scrum Product Owner (PSPO I)**, **Azure Data Fundamentals (DP-900)**, and working toward **PL-300 Power BI**
-- 🔍 Background in change control, risk and issue escalation, and translating stakeholder requirements into analytics solutions
+- 🔍 Background in KPI reporting, roadmap development, and translating stakeholder requirements into analytics solutions
 - 📫 monique3roberts@gmail.com · (917) 742-5201
 - 🔗 [linkedin.com/in/mroberts113](https://linkedin.com/in/mroberts113)